intel/intel-extension-for-transformers/latest/_sources/docs/intel_extension_for_transformers/llm/runtime/deprecated/docs/engine_profiling.md.txt

 &ensp;&ensp;3.2.3 [Operator Level](#Operator-Level)

 ## Introduction
 In order to better analyze the performance of the model, we could evaluate the performance of each operator in inference.
-There is a profling tool in Neural Engine to collect the latency of operators.
+There is a profiling tool in Neural Engine to collect the latency of operators.

-## Profling API
+## Profiling API

 ### You can get profile only with ENGINE_PROFILING=1 before running model by python/c++ API.